OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 Transfer the file from your desktop to the _database_ server, specifically `home/eaglesmith/redcap-upgrades`.
 For the sake of consistency,
-use the same approach as you transferred the PHP code to the web server in the previous step.
+use the same approach as you transferred the PHP code to the web server in the previous step.^[It may be possible to copy the code from the web page and paste it into the database IDE, but we prefer the proposed approach for two reasons:

-TODO: add as a foot note
-> It may be possible to copy the code from the web page and
-> paste it into the database IDE,
-> but we prefer the proposed approach for two reasons:
->
-> 1. the sql file helps document changes if you need to reconstruct something
+1. The sql file helps document changes if you need to reconstruct something.
-> 1. It's tricky moving the code across machines if
->    the linux server-client protocol doesn't support copy-paste operations.
+1. It's tricky moving the code across machines if the Linux server-client protocol doesn't support copy-paste operations.]

 ### Update Database Server

 Log into the database server and open a database IDE.
-Open the new upgrade sql file.
+Open the new upgrade sql file.^[MySQL Workbench is a popular IDE for MariaDB/MySQL databases.
+Our slight preference is DBeaver.]
 Execute the entire file.

 Although the entire file should be executed eventually,